ninyam/ninyam.github.io/_pages/research.md

 nav_order: 1
 ---

 My research interests lie at the interface of algebra, algebraic geometry, and, algebraic topology.
-Also, I have been expanding my research interests to the area of topological data analysis and its application to solve problems in mathematical biology.
+Also, I have been expanding my research interests to the area of topological data analysis and its application to other disciplines.

 In my doctoral thesis, I established decomposition theorems for topological Azumaya algebras, and for topological Azumaya algebras with involutions of the first kind.
 I am currently working on the computation of the integral cohomology of classifying spaces of some projective spaces.
 I am also working on a TDA-MathBio project with Veronica Ciocanel.